michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

 The `vault-0` pod runs a Vault server in development mode.
 The `vault-agent-injector` pod performs the injection based on the annotations present or patched on a deployment.

 > [!NOTE]
-> Check the service type of `vault`; if it is set to NodePort/Cluster IP, you can change it to type LoadBalancer.
+> (Optional) Check the service type of `vault`; if it is set to NodePort/Cluster IP, you can change it to type LoadBalancer so you can access the Vault Web GUI.

 ```shell
 kubectl get svc